 The historic Queen’s Hotel was one of the first purpose-built hotels in Europe when it opened in 1838, and has welcomed visitors to Cheltenham from Edward Elgar to Sir Arthur Conan Doyle to stay, drink and dine with them.
 And it gets some extra sparkle for the winter, from the archway of baubles around the revolving doors to the giant Christmas tree in the lobby.

-Victoria’s restaurant makes a great stop off for lunch in between Christmas shopping – or you can enjoy their festive brunch during December.
+Victoria’s restaurant makes a great stop off for lunch in between Christmas shopping – or you can enjoy a festive afternoon tea during December.
 The menu features seasonal British cuisine with a view of Imperial Gardens.
 And don’t miss a peek at the hotel’s grand staircase, which uses the same wallpaper as the Houses of Parliament, designed by architect Augustus Pugin.

 Go for 180 at Flight Club